-~/Library/Preferences/Vara Software/Wirecast Preferences.
+~/Library/Preferences/Wirecast/net.telestream.wirecast.xml

 Or, you can use Support Assistant to reset preferences (see Send Support Information under Help Menu).

 Note: You should match the output to the canvas size as close as possible to preserve video resolution and quality.
 For example, a 800x600 source results in significant loss of quality if an aspect ratio of 640x480 is selected.
 Using 720x576, which is much closer in size, helps preserve video quality.